secmancer/sec-notes-repo/Hack The Box/HTB Academy/Job Role Paths/SOC Analyst/Security Monitoring & SIEM Fundamentals/SIEM & SOC Fundamentals/MITRE ATT&CK & Security Operations.md

 ## What Is MITRE ATT&CK?
-- The [MITRE ATT&CK](https://attack.mitre.org/) (Adversarial Tactics, Techniques, and Common Knowledge) framework serves as an extensive, regularly updated resource outlining the tactics, techniques, and procedures (TTPs) employed by cyber threat actors.
-This structured methodology assists cybersecurity experts in comprehending, identifying, and reacting to threats more proactively and knowledgeably.
-- The ATT&CK framework comprises matrices tailored to various computing contexts, such as enterprise, mobile, or cloud systems.
-Each matrix links the tactics (the goals attackers aim to achieve) and techniques (the methods used to accomplish their objectives) to distinct TTPs.
-This linkage allows security teams to methodically examine and predict attacker activities.
+**MITRE ATT&CK Framework**
+- The **MITRE ATT&CK** framework is a comprehensive, continually updated resource that outlines the **tactics**, **techniques**, and **procedures (TTPs)** commonly used by cyber adversaries.
+It provides a structured approach to understanding how cyber attackers operate, helping organizations improve their ability to detect, respond to, and mitigate threats more effectively.
+- The framework is divided into several matrices tailored to different environments, including:
+    - **Enterprise**: Focused on tactics and techniques relevant to traditional IT environments (e.g., workstations, servers).
+    - **Mobile**: Targets tactics and techniques used in attacks on mobile devices and platforms.
+    - **Cloud**: Encompasses techniques relevant to cloud infrastructure and applications.
+- **Tactics** represent the ultimate goals of an attacker, such as **initial access**, **execution**, or **data exfiltration**.
+These high-level objectives help define the purpose behind the attacker’s actions.
+- **Techniques** are the methods attackers use to achieve their tactics.
+For example, attackers might use **phishing** (technique) to gain **initial access** (tactic), or employ **PowerShell** (technique) to **execute** a payload (tactic).
+- The framework enables security teams to:
+    - **Understand attacker behavior**: By linking tactics and techniques to real-world TTPs, ATT&CK helps analysts recognize patterns and predict potential future moves by adversaries.
+    - **Evaluate detection capabilities**: ATT&CK can be used to assess current detection mechanisms and identify gaps where an organization might be vulnerable.
+    - **Improve response strategies**: Knowing what to expect from attackers at each stage of an attack allows security teams to plan and implement more effective defenses and responses.
+- With the **MITRE ATT&CK** framework, cybersecurity professionals can adopt a **proactive** approach to threat detection, empowering them to detect attacks more quickly and respond with better-informed, more strategic actions.
 ![MITRE ATT&CK](https://academy.hackthebox.com/storage/modules/211/MITRE.gif)

 ## MITRE ATT&CK Use Cases In Security Operations
 - The MITRE ATT&CK framework not only serves as a comprehensive resource for understanding adversarial tactics, techniques, and procedures (TTPs), but it also plays a crucial role in several aspects of Security Operations.
-These include:
+- These include:
 	- `Detection and Response`: The framework supports SOCs in devising detection and response plans based on recognized attacker TTPs, empowering security teams to pinpoint potential dangers and develop proactive countermeasures.
 	- `Security Evaluation and Gap Analysis`: Organizations can leverage the ATT&CK framework to identify the strengths and weaknesses of their security posture, subsequently prioritizing security control investments to effectively defend against relevant threats.
 	- `SOC Maturity Assessment`: The ATT&CK framework enables organizations to assess their Security Operations Center (SOC) maturity by measuring their ability to detect, respond to, and mitigate various TTPs.
 This assessment assists in identifying areas for improvement and prioritizing resources to strengthen the overall security posture.